2024–25 Swiss Cup

 The 2024–25 Swiss Cup, or Schweizer Pokal, was the 100th anniversary of Switzerland's annual football cup competition.
 It featured 64 teams from the first to the eight tier of the Swiss football league.
-The first round was be played from 16 to 18 August 2024.
+The first round had been played from 16 to 18 August 2024.
 The final took place on 1 June 2025 and was won by FC Basel.

-Servette are the reigning Cup champion.
-By winning, FC Basel qualifies for the play-off round of the 2025–26 UEFA Europa League.
+Servette were the defending champions, but they lost in the semi-finals to eventual winners FC Basel.
+By winning, Basel qualified for the play-off round of the 2025–26 UEFA Europa League.

 Participating teams

 64 teams participate in the Swiss Cup.
 They come from across the three levels of the Swiss football pyramid: